-Keyboard Interrupt Module (KBI)
+Keyboard Interrupt Module (KB)

-Wait Mode The keyboard interrupt module remains active in wait mode.
+Wait Mode The keyboard module remains active in wait mode.
 Clearing the interrupt requests to bring the MCU out of wait mode.

-IMASKK bit in the keyboard status and control register enables keyboard the IMASKK bit in the keyboard status and control register enables keyboard interrupt requests to bring the MCU out of stop mode.
+IMASKK bit in the keyboard status and control register enables keyboard interrupt requests to bring the MCU out of stop mode.

-Stop Mode The keyboard interrupt module remains active in stop mode.
-Clearing
+Stop Mode The keyboard module remains active in stop mode.
+Clearing the